jlee52tw/custom_gpu_op_tutorial/README.md

 ### 2. Configuration (`custom_add_mul.xml`)

 Defines the mapping between the IR layer and the kernel.
+Note that `WorkSizes` calculates the global work size dynamically based on input dimensions.

 ```xml
 <CustomLayer name="CustomAddMul" type="SimpleGPU" version="1">